StikDebug/altdirect/README.md

 ## Security and privacy

 - This page intentionally implements an “open redirect”-style flow via `r` + `url` so you can deep‑link into custom app schemes.
 Only open links from sources you trust.
 I am not liable for any misuse or adverse effects resulting from following links provided by others.
-- There is no tracking, analytics, or external requests in this repo (besides the url redirect to your sideloader).
-Clipboard access is user‑initiated (Paste/Copy buttons) and subject to browser permissions.
+- There is no tracking or analytics.

 ---